Faster and smarter in the app... Open app

 Malta for LGBTQI+ travellers

-In 2023, Malta was ranked number one on the Holiday Extras Good Trip Index for LGBTQI+ rights.
-Same-sex relations have been legal since 1973, same-sex marraige since 2017, and discrimination based on sexual orientation or gender identity is illegal.
+Malta has topped the Holiday Extras Good Trip Index for LGBTQI+ rights for two years running.
+Same-sex relations have been legal since 1973, same-sex marriage since 2017, and discrimination based on sexual orientation or gender identity is illegal.
 It's a great place for anyone to visit.

 Valletta and nearby Paceville are where much of the LGBTQI+ scene centres.
 You'll find lots of bars, clubs, accommodation and events that are LGBTQI+ friendly – the annual Pride celebrations are worth a visit, which usually take place in September.